vpk11/PyVaccineTracker/README.md

 - Note: The api call returns empty if there are no chat history in the group.

-- If updates present there will be a `chat` key and with `id` present in its value.
+- If updates are present there will be a `chat` key with `id` present in its value.

 - This is your telegram_chat_id. - Copy that and pase it in your `telegram_chat_id` in constants.py